felixwellen/synthetic-zariski/README.md

 # Questions

-- Is the product of irreducible types/schemes irreducible?
 - Is Pi over an open proposition on projective space open?
 - Is every étale proposition (formally étale and a scheme) an open proposition?